 At the CEPC, in contrast to the LHC, Higgs boson candidate events can be identified through a technique known as the recoil mass method without tagging its decays.
 Therefore, Higgs boson production can be disentangled from its decay in a model independent way.
 Moreover, the cleaner environment at a lepton collider allows much better exclusive measurement of Higgs boson decay channels.
 All of these give the CEPC impressive reach in probing Higgs boson properties.
 In this section, the results of the current CEPC simulation studies on the precision of the Higgs boson property measurements are summarized.
-In addition, reaches based on phenomenological studies in searching for exotic decays and in CP admixture of the Higgs boson are also included.
+In addition, potential reaches in the CP admixture of the Higgs boson are also estimated.